 Jodi Carmichael, EFDA, Instructor

 EFDA Program: 216.368.3252

-A $1000 non-refundable fee to reserve your seat in the class once accepted into the program is to be paid by June 30th, 2017 and will be applied towards the tuition.
-The remainder of the tuition will be billed to you by the university starting in August 2017.
+A $1000 non-refundable fee to reserve your seat in the class once accepted into the program is to be paid by June 20th, 2018 and will be applied towards the tuition.
+The remainder of the tuition will be billed to you by the university starting in August 2018.
 Tuition is billed by semester.
-Failure to pay the fall semester tuition will prevent you from being registered for the second semester.
+Failure to pay the fall semester tuition will prevent registration for the second semester.
 Please refer to the Bursar's Officefor information on the "EZ Pay" option (cannot be used for tuition deposit), health fee and penalties.
 Tuition dates and deadlines can be found here.

 The University charges all enrolled students a Health Fee.
 If you can provide proof of coverage in your own health care plan, then you may waive the fee.
 All students, regardless of Health Fee Waiver, have access to the University Health Service while enrolled in the EFDA Program.

 All students accepted into the EFDA Program must complete a background check (through an agency used by the school), and will be provided information to do so immediately once the tuition deposit has been received.